-The independent variables such as socioeconomic indicators (such as household monthly income, education levels, job status and job sector), demographic characteristics (such as gender, age, marital status and ethnicity), geographical indicators (such as state grouping and region), and health conditions and lifestyles (such as hypertension, diabetes, asthma, and smoking status) were also used in the analysis.
+The independent variables such as socioeconomic indicators (such as household monthly income, education levels, job status and job sector), demographic characteristics (such as gender, age, marital status and ethnicity), geographical indicators (such as state grouping and region), and health conditions and lifestyles (such as hypertension, diabetes, asthma, and smoking status) are used in the analysis.
 All variables are dummy variables.
 One limitation of using the NHMS data is that the NHMSII and NHMSIII ask a slightly different set of questions.
-For the purpose of estimation, the present study chose health and lifestyles variables that were available in both datasets, such as hypertension, diabetes, asthma and
+For the purpose of estimation, this study chooses health and lifestyles variables that are available in both datasets such as hypertension, diabetes, asthma and smoking to make sure that the results are comparable.
+There may be some concerns about the endogeneity of some of the independent variables treated as exogenous in each of the two cross section data sets.
+It would be ideal to have possible instruments for marital status, labour force status income and smoking.
+However as we have remarked previously, the data is quite restrictive and since it is focussed on health rather than being a general survey credible instruments do not exist.
+We also note that the majority of the literature facing the same data problems has treated these variables as exogenous.
+Table 2 shows the definition of all variables used in the analysis.